Sacramento CPR Classes

 Other School Options

-American River College, Folsom Lake College, and Sierra College all offer CPR certification courses and are located about 13 miles, 13 miles, 22 miles, and 27 miles from downtown Sacramento, respectively.
+American River College, Sierra College and Solano Community College all offer CPR certification courses and are located about 13 miles, 27 miles and 30 miles from downtown Sacramento, respectively.